dmulyalin/NORFAB/docs/norfab_getting_started.md

   - norfab
 ---

+The simplest way to start with NorFab is to do local installation when broker, workers and client run locally, this is what we going to demonstrate in this guide.

-Once NorFab installed, next step is to create a folder that will hold your environment and start creating inventory files with required configurations.
+Once NorFab installed, next step is to create a folder that will hold your environment and start creating inventory files.

 Create ``norfab`` folder and inside of it create ``inventory.yaml``, file name is important as NORFAB by default searches for ``inventory.yaml``, file content is:

 ``` yaml title="inventory.yaml"
 broker: # (1)!